Statistical Significance of Feature Importance Rankings: Stabilized Top- Algorithms

-These lower bounds provide the minimum number of samples needed to obtain an anticipated significant result.
+These lower bounds estimate the minimum number of samples needed to obtain an anticipated significant result.
 To avoid narrowly missing the mark, it is reasonable to choose values of $n'$ that exceed them by a small buffer, e.g. 10\%.

-One important modification may be made to Algorithm \ref{alg:rankshap}.
-When consecutive Shapley values are very close to one another, RankSHAP may occasionally stipulate sampling unreasonably large numbers of permutations.
-In this case, it may be useful to only sample some maximal thresholding number.

-Running for the maximal number of samples may actually suffice to produce statistically reproducible rankings, even when the anticipated number of required samples is higher.
-This is because the sample size calculations will be overinflated when the plug-in variance estimates underestimate the true variance (Eq. \ref{eq:sample size equal}, \ref{eq:sample size unequal}), resulting in a heavy right tail in the distribution of $n'$.
-Otherwise, the resulting Shapley estimates cannot be guaranteed to control the FWER.
-In that case, to guarantee rank stability it is necessary to lower $K$, raise $\alpha$, or increase the computational budget.
+It is entirely possible that more optimal choices of $n_i'$ and $n_j'$ exist; we leave this as an open problem.